caiden20000/somebox/README.md

 # Somebox
 I want to implement a feature, where each pitch lane of a drum-type instrument can play a sample, like a normal drum machine interface.
+I find it tedious to have 7 different channels for 7 different drum samples if they're all simple samples, no pitch changing, etc.

 ### Current progress: